ga4gh/vrs/docs/source/terms_and_model.rst

 **Implementation guidance**

-* This specification RECOMMENDS using a :ref:`computed-identifier` for each id.
+* This specification RECOMMENDS using a :ref:`computed-identifiers` for each id.
 * When an appropriate namespace exists at [identifiers.org](http://identifiers.org/), that namespace MUST be used verbatim (case sensitive).